 This feedback highlighted the need for a deeper understanding of the issue.

-To better understand this issue, Nottinghamshire Parent Carer Forum representatives conducted a year-long in-depth review to explore the process, highlight the experiences of families and children affected by part-time timetables, and identify areas for improvement to better support those involved.
+To better understand this, NPCF carried out a year-long review to explore the process, highlight the experiences of families and children affected by part-time timetables, and identify areas for improvement.

 1. Semi-Structured Interviews

-Interviews were carried out with multiple groups, including schools, parents, carers, and young people, to capture diverse perspectives and experiences.
+Interviews were carried out with schools, parents, carers and young people to capture different perspectives and experiences.

 2. Parent and Carer Survey

-A survey was distributed to parents and carers of children who were currently or had previously been on a part-time timetable.
+A survey was shared with parents and carers of children who were currently, or had previously been, on a part-time timetable.

 3. Local Authority Data